 “Before the First World War, salt was very expensive and pizza makers in Naples preferred going to fishermen to ask for seawater [instead of buying salt],” says Naples-born, Adelaide-based pizzaiolo Ettore Bertonati.

 Very few restaurants in the world make Neapolitan pizza with seawater.
-But joining their ranks last week – after some tardy tabletops delayed its opening – is Madre, the hotly anticipated pizzeria by the Pizzateca crew (co-owner Tony Mitolo will still spend his time at the McLaren Vale restaurant while his partner Suzanne Pagnozzi is on-ground in the CBD).
-It quietly opened last Wednesday in the former Feliciano site on Gilbert Street.
+But joining their ranks is Madre, the hotly anticipated pizzeria by the Pizzateca crew (co-owner Tony Mitolo will still spend his time at the McLaren Vale restaurant while his partner Suzanne Pagnozzi is on-ground in the CBD).
+After a slight delay (due to some tardy tabletops) it opened in early August in the former Feliciano site on Gilbert Street.

 Psychedelic signage (by Anthony de Leo of neighbouring Voice Design) marks the spot.
 Step onto swish pink-marble tiles and move through blush-pink surrounds that slope up to an all-blue kitchen.
 There, a Madre (Virgin Mary) statue that was covered in plastic when we last visited has been unveiled (alongside a second, which Bertonati bought to look over the kitchen).
 The fit-out was designed in collaboration with Chris Rowlands from RAD-Studio.
 And while we don’t usually wax lyrical about toilets, trust us, you’ll get snap-happy over these.

 Back to those pizzas.
 Bertonati, who heads the kitchen (and who has a PhD in chemistry), didn’t hit the seawater sweet spot by trial-and-error recipe testing.
 Importing seawater (from Puglia in Italy’s south) is very expensive.
 “It’s been a big job – on paper – to arrive at this point,” he says.
 “I have a book that I’ve been trying out the recipe in all different ways.”